SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm a Machine Learning Scientist at Tenyks, currently developing Explainable AI (XAI) methods for Computer Vision.
+I'm a Machine Learning Scientist at Tenyks developing Explainable AI (XAI) methods for Computer Vision.
 I am broadly interested in generalization in computer vision and its applications to autonomous systems.
-This encompasses building 4D world models for dynamic scenes, creating robust scene representations via multimodal sensor fusion, and learning causal models for multi-agent behaviour prediction and planning.
+This includes building 4D world models for dynamic scenes, creating robust scene representations via multimodal sensor fusion, and learning causal models for multi-agent behaviour prediction and planning.

 {style="text-align: center;"}